ccpacillos/onboarding/README.md

 ### API Specifications

-Here are list of endpoints your simple REST API Server should support:
+Here's the list of endpoints your simple REST API Server should support:

 #### 1. Create User